SFanner/Condensate-Analysis/README.md

 ## Adaptive Threshold Condensate Analysis Pipeline

-This Python module, condensate_workflow.py, uses adaptive thresholding to segment biomolecular condensates (droplets) in microscopy images and quantify properties like area, condensed fraction, and circularity.
+This repository provides tools for analyzing microscopy images of biomolecular condensates using adaptive thresholding.
+The pipeline segments droplets and quantifies properties such as area, condensed fraction, and circularity.

-It is designed to process data organized by experimental condition, applying specific thresholding parameters to each folder and preparing the results for subsequent statistical analysis.
+The analysis suite includes:
+* GUI Application (condensate_analysis.py): Interactive parameter optimization and visualization
+*  Workflow Module (adaptive_threshold.py): Batch processing and statistical analysis

 ---

+Table of Contents
+* Prerequisites and Setup
+* GUI Application
+* Workflow Module
+* Data Structure
+* Usage Examples

 ### Prerequisites and Setup